-This July, New Mexico Black Range will be leading an epic expedition route and experience through the heart of the Southwest’s wildest and most remote region—the 3.3-million-acre Gila National Forest.
+This March, New Mexico Black Range will be leading an epic expedition route and experience through the heart of the Southwest’s wildest and most remote region—the 3.3-million-acre Gila National Forest.
 NMBR created the El Coyote Expedition specifically to captivate the purpose, pace, and rigors associated with NMBR’s regular non-guided fieldwork and scouting missions.
 The El Coyote Expedition combines two of NMBR’s remote fieldwork and scouting routes into a three-day monumental circumnavigation of the Gila’s farthest reaches.
 Seasoned and skilled overlanders “Masters of the Wild”, that desire long drive days, a brisk pace, and a full gamut of rugged terrain, will thrive during this adventure.
-Due to widely varying weather patterns, summertime overland travels through the Gila region often entails challenging backroad and camp conditions due to the Southwestern Monsoon Season.
+Due to widely varying weather patterns, Springtime overland travels through the Gila region often entails challenging backroad and camp conditions.
+Snow, rain, below-freezing temperatures, mud, ice, extensive tree falls across roadway (requiring clearing), and difficult driving conditions may be encountered along the El Coyote Expedition route.
 Those that enjoy a more leisurely pace, less demanding driving conditions, more frequent scenic stops/breaks, and expanded educational and training opportunities should consider NMBR’s other overland-based trip offerings.

-NMBR has guided portions of the El Coyote Expedition route for American Expedition Vehicles and General Motors as they tested their vehicles against a variety of harsh terrain and rigorous driving conditions.
-The ECE route includes a diverse range of scenery, history, terrain, and backroads found nowhere else in North America.
+NMBR has guided portions of the ECE route for American Expedition Vehicles and General Motors as they tested their vehicles against a variety of harsh terrain and rigorous driving conditions.
+The El Coyote Expedition route includes a diverse range of scenery, history, terrain, and backroads found nowhere else in North America.
 Landscapes and terrain will include desert, savannah, grassland, chaparral, canyon bottoms, ponderosa parks, and dense forest with elevations ranging from 4,375 to 9,000-feet.
 Areas of exploration will include Gila East, Black Range, Gila West, Gila North, and Continental Divide.
-The ECE route will pass through the northern end of the Sierra Madre Mountain Range as well as the Southern tail of the Rockies, all while skirting the world’s first established wilderness areas—the Gila Wilderness & Aldo Leopold Wilderness.
+The Gila Overland route will pass through the northern end of the Sierra Madre Mountain Range as well as the Southern end of the Rockies, all while skirting the world’s first established wilderness areas—the Gila Wilderness & Aldo Leopold Wilderness.
 Road types and conditions will include washboards, two tracks, primitive non-maintained, graded, mountain shelf, dirt byway and (least of all) pavement.
 The ECE will provide outstanding landscapes, wildlife viewing opportunities (including Mexican grey wolf territory), and aggressive elevation contours.

 Where, When & Pricing

-The Summer El Coyote Expedition will take place Friday, March 19th through Sunday, March 21st, 2021.
+The El Coyote Expedition will take place Friday, March 25th through Sunday, March 27th, 2022.
 Participants will meet the morning of Friday, March 19th in southern New Mexico; the exact departure location and details will be provided during the registration process.
-Pricing for single driver (single participant) is $589.00 (plus tax).
-Pricing for each additional participant in vehicle (passengers, second drivers, minors) is $472.00 (plus tax).
-Please note: Due to the remote setting of NMBR's overland and expedition traversal routes, services of any kind, including cell, fuel, food, water, resupply, and/or medical services may be unavailable for stretches of 225-miles or more (if re-routes occur).
+Pricing for single driver (single participant) is $664.00 (plus tax).
+Pricing for each additional participant in vehicle (passengers, second drivers, minors) is $547.00 (plus tax).

 Planning & Preparations

 The El Coyote Expedition will require participants to be self-supportive with regards to vehicle, equipment, meals, and supplies.
 Services or re-supply of any kind, including cell signals, fuel, food, water, or anything remotely civilized, will be unavailable for stretches of up to 225 miles or more (if re-routes occur).
-Southwestern Monsoon Season: This NMBR trip/tour will take place during the Southwest’s Monsoon Season where summer rain storms can occur.
-In this, weather, road, and camp conditions could provide rainy and muddy at various points along the route.
-Participants will need to prepare accordingly and bring the appropriate all-weather clothing, gear, and shelter.
-If these possible conditions don’t appeal to you, or outside of your comfort zone for overland travels, please consider NMBR’s other trip/tour offerings.
+Please note: The El Coyote Expedition will take place in the high-country of the Gila National Forest when seasonal temperatures can sometimes drop into the teens and snow is entirely possible.
+Please understand that driving and camping conditions could be very cold, wet, muddy, and/or snowy during this trip.
+If these possible conditions don’t appeal to you, or outside of your comfort zone for overland travels, please consider NMBR’s summer and fall based trips instead.

 Go Boldly with NMBR - Over the past decade, NMBR has written a series of informative overland travel-based articles (NMBR’s Field Preparedness Manual) with topics ranging from field kit assembly, to vehicle maintenance and upkeep, to equipment and gear advice.
 These articles, paired with extensive checklists and instructions, are provided to registered participants as a solid foundation for what to expect, how to prepare, and what to bring for the adventure.
 During the El Coyote Expedition pre-trip planning and preparation period, NMBR will be available to provide expert opinion and feedback to registered participants for any questions or concerns related to getting ready and gearing up for the adventure.
 The self-sufficient aspect of NMBR guided expeditions, overland adventures, and training courses challenges and prepares participants for their future 4WD based endeavors—to go boldly, prepared, and with confidence.